 - All students will be required to sign the subject-specific Fitness to Practice Code of Conduct on entry, details of which will be forwarded with an offer letter

 - Satisfactory completion of an Enhanced Disclosure from the Disclosure and Barring Service (DBS), including a check of all cautions and warnings as well as convictions, before their place on the course is confirmed.
 Note that the University will pay the costs of this check directly on your behalf.
-International students will additionally be required to obtain a recent criminal record certificate from their home country.
+International students will additionally be required to obtain a recent criminal record certificate from their home country and ensure this is still valid by the date of enrolment.
 A list of admissible certificates can be found on the UK Government website; please see: https://www.gov.uk/government/publications/criminal-records-checks-for-overseas-applicants

 Applicants with disabilities: